MartinThoma/MartinThoma.github.io/_posts/2013-06-06-calculate-square-roots.md

 title: Calculate square roots
 author: Martin Thoma
 date: 2013-06-06 20:54:10.000000000 +02:00
-categories:
-- Cyberculture
+category: Cyberculture
-tags:
-- CPP
-- GMP
+tags: CPP, GMP
 featured_image: 2013/06/sqrt-2.png
 ---
 Suppose you have an equation like this: